Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 Everyone knows someone who flies for business.
 We compare their frequent trips abroad to our own annual holiday.
 But actually, people who work in jobs that require air travel make up a very small proportion of the UK population.
 The holiday market is much, much larger.
 Still, advertising and other narratives lead us to believe that business flyers are the problem.

+### I﻿mpact of travel choices

+E﻿ven though, overall, business flights make up a small percentage of journeys, choosing not to fly for work reasons can have a wide-reaching impact – perhaps more so than holiday travel choices.
+Many businesses would be prepared to fund train travel instead of air travel – it’s just that no one ever asked.
+If you talk to your employer about different travel options, you might be surprised at the outcome.

+T﻿he advantage of introducing the concept of low-carbon travel in a workplace is that it will make it easier for others to make the same request, and might even change company travel policy.

+R﻿ead our inspiring story of [Eddie, who chose not to fly for a business trip](/post/sorry-boss-ive-given-up-flying/), which resulted in the company significantly reducing the number of flights they offered.

 ### R﻿eduction of business flights during Covid

 A﻿t the start of the Covid-19 pandemic, it’s estimated that business travel fell by 70-90%.
 Many people have the view that, because of the shift to online working during Covid, a lot of business travel is now seen as unnecessary and won't return.